hardymathieu/nftsave/README.md

 It's likely quite inelegant, It's probably super inefficient.
 I haven't tried following good practices (even the ones I know about) but the objective was to get it running.
 I can now speak computer (if we keep the analogy, probably with the fluency of a 3 year old), and get it to do my bidding (just like I do my 3 year old's if he asks nicely), and that's awesome.
 Completely new unlock.
 I have no illusion that it's turned me into a dev.
 It hasn't.
 But it did allow me to go beyond using je the terminal/basic bash scripts/no code tools I never managed to do my bidding/GUI.
 And that's quite interesting.
-And while the LLMs did do a lot of the work, I did pickup quite some new skills when putting it together (learning about venv, the SQlite db, SQL queries, Python with cron, IPFS and its API...)
+And while the LLMs did do a lot of the work, I did pickup quite some new skills when putting it together (learning about venv, the SQlite db, SQL queries, Python with cron, IPFS and its API...); and that's always nice.

 Maybe I'll look into optmizing it, although for these sort of things I enjoy 0 -> 1 more than 1 -> 1.5; so probably not.
 If you, dear reader, on the other hand do enjoy perfercting things, **contributions are very welcome!**